nadiroumaima/portfolio/src/pages/now.md

 # What I'm doing now

-📖 Currently reading: <em>The Rust Programming Language</em> by Steve Klabnik and Carol Nichols. 🦀
+📖 Currently reading: <em>The 7 Habits of Highly Effective People</em> by Stephen Covey

-✏️ Learning: Rust.
+ 🦀

-📺 Watching: Sousou no Frieren.
+✏️ Learning: JEE.

-🎮 Currently playing: <em>Persona 3</em>.
+📺 Working: Media Manager of EITC & Survey V3 Manager.

 Happy new year! 🥳🚀